rizvanJacob/raid-eng-meet-aug-25/README.md

 - Have a look at the [exercise schema](exercises/4_indexing/schema.prisma)

-- Run `npm run start-4` to seed the data and benchmark the performance.
+- `$ npm run start-4` to seed the data and benchmark the performance.
 Observe:

   - Time taken to seed data
   - Time taken to retrieve queries by user